AutoJoin: Efficient Adversarial Training against Gradient-Free Perturbations for Robust Maneuvering via Denoising Autoencoder and Joint Learning: Experiments and Results

 \subsubsection{Effectiveness of \model{} Pipeline}

-The pipeline of \model{} encompasses several components and procedures.
-Here, we examine the pipeline's design choices.

 \textbf{DAE and Feedback Loop}.
 A major component of \model{} is DAE.
 The results of our approach with or without DAE are shown in Table~\ref{results_no_dae_sully}. \model{} without DAE outperforms Shen in several test categories but not on Clean and Single MAE, meaning the perturbations and sampled intensity levels are effective for performance gains.
 In addition, a byproduct of DAE is denoised images.
-A natural idea is to use these images as additional training data for the prediction model thus forming a feedback loop within \model{}.
-We test this idea by adding another term to Eq.~\ref{loss_function}, which we refer to as the reconstruction regression loss: where $\lambda_3$ is the weight of the new term and $a_{p'_{i}}$ is the predicted steering angle on the reconstruction $x'_{i}$.
-The results by weighting the loss terms differently are given in Table~\ref{feedback_sully}.
-Emphasizing the reconstruction regression loss causes significant performance loss compared to \model{} with 8.12\% MA/2.22 MAE and 8.13\% MA/2.51 MAE decreases on Clean and Single, respectively.
-This suggests the data contained within the reconstructions is detrimental to the overall performance/robust capabilities of the regression model.
-Emphasizing reconstruction loss results in worse performance than \model{}, which is expected as \model{} emphasizes regression loss for the SullyChen dataset.
-Emphasizing the regression loss results in improvements in Combined (3.56\% MA and 1.51 MAE) at the cost of detriment to performance in all other categories.
-Due to the overall decreased performance of the feedback loop, we decide to exclude it from \model{}.
-More results supporting our design choice are discussed in Appendix~\ref{sec:app_feedback_loop}.

-\textbf{Perturbations and Intensities}. \model{} ensures the use of the full set of perturbations and random intensities.
-Without these elements and instead using distinct intensities from Shen (denoted as without FS+RI), the results in Table~\ref{results_no_dae_sully} present worse performance of ours than Shen in several test categories.
-More results and breakdown are provided in Appendix~\ref{sec:app_nine_static}, where clear performance advantages of \model{} can be found.
+A natural idea is to use these images as additional training data for the prediction model, thus forming a feedback loop within \model{}.
+We explore the feedback loop in greater detail in Appendix~\ref{sec:app_feedback_loop}.
+Overall, we find a decrease in performance due to the feedback loop, thus we exclude it from the \model{}'s pipeline.